2.9K

 Thank you for tuning in to "Together."
 Remember, every child deserves

-Thursday Aug 29, 2024
+Aug 29, 2024

-Thursday Aug 29, 2024
+Aug 29, 2024

 In this episode of Together, Safeguarding Children consultant Jessica McQuoid, and guest Brent Carey, CEO of Netsafe, explore the evolving landscape of online safety for children and young people.
 They discuss Netsafe's growth and its critical role in protecting New Zealanders from online harm, with a particular focus on scams targeting youth.
 The conversation underscores the importance of family involvement in digital safety, offering practical tools and resources to help manage online risks.
 They also introduce Netsafe's Innovate for Impact Fund, designed to further develop safety tools and programs.